Tampa Bay Rays at Minnesota Twins game preview

-Preview: Blake Snell looking to bounce back as Rays begin series against Twins
+Preview: Charlie Morton heads to the mound as Rays try to bounce back against Twins

 TV: FOX Sports Sun